The Conduct Process

-If you are referred for misconduct, you will get an email and/or letter outlining the alleged violations.
+• If you’re referred for misconduct, you’ll receive an email and/or letter outlining the alleged violations.

-At any time during the process, you have the right to an advisor.
+• You have rights throughout the process, including the right to an advisor.

 I have been accused of academic misconduct.
 What will happen?

-- First, your instructor will notify you of the alleged misconduct (with evidence), in person or in writing.
+• First, your instructor will notify you of the alleged misconduct (with evidence with supporting information), in person or in writing.

-- If it is a repeat, egregious or complex violation, we will refer your case to the College Academic Integrity Committee (AIC) after an initial review meeting.
-They will contact you to schedule review meetings, make a determination, assign sanctions and so on.
+• If it is a repeat, egregious, or complex violation, we will refer your case to the College Academic Integrity Committee (AIC) after an initial review meeting.
+We will contact you to schedule the AIC, which will review your case, make a determination, and assign sanctions.
 You can also come to a helpful Pre-Committee Conference meeting that explains what will take place during the AIC Review.

-- Once the meetings are over and a determination has been made, you and your instructor will be notified (via email) of the decision and your assigned disciplinary sanctions (if applicable).
+• Once the meetings are over and a determination has been made, you and your instructor will be notified (via email) of the decision and your assigned disciplinary sanctions disciplinary sanctions (if applicable).

 I have been accused of social misconduct.
 What will happen?

-- If the misconduct is serious or repetitive, it may result in suspension or dismissal.
-We refer extreme cases to the Student Conduct Committee for a formal review.
-They will set up meetings with you and assign sanctions, etc.
+• If the misconduct is serious or repetitive, it may result in suspension or dismissal.
+We refer egregious cases to the Student Conduct Committee for a formal review.
+We will set up meetings with you and assign sanctions, etc.

 • Access the rights you have during the student conduct process.